mr-zero-03/serverless-lightbulb/serverless/README.md

  - By default the Serverless Framework creates a S3 Bucket, if you want to set your own Bucket for the deployments, please set the Bucket name on: *provider.deploymentBucket.name*

 ## Deploy
-You will have the command *serverless* installed:
+You will need to have the *serverless* command installed:
 ```
 $ npm install -g serverless
 ```